satyam-software-developer/ecommerce-api/README.md

 STEPS TO USE THE API:

-1. run "npm init" command on terminal in this projects directory
+1. run the "npm init" command on the terminal in this project directory
 2. start the server using node app.js
 3. Open postman
 4. Make a GET request on localhost:3000/products